-Providers in the Alaska Yukor Network (including Accepted Rural Providers) Premera Designated Centers of Excellence Premera Designated Centers of Excellence: Covered in full Program ed as any other surgery depending Knee and Hip Total Joint Replacement on whether the services are pro network provider and where the Spinal Surgery services are performed.
+Providers in the Alaska Yukor Network (including Accepted Rural Providers) Premera Designated Centers of Excellence Premera Designated Centers of Excellence: Covered in full Knee and Hip Total Joint Replacement Spinal Surgery For all other providers: Covered as any other surgery depending on whether the services are provided by a preferred or out-of-network provider and where the services are performed.
 Gynecology Surgery Special criteria are required for coverage.
 See the Premera Designated Centers of Excellence Program benefit for details.
-Preventive Care Preventive exams, screenings and immunizations (including seasonal immunizations in a provider's office) are limited in how often you can get them based on your age and gender Covered in full M.D., D.O., and D.P.M.: Deductible, then 50% coinsurance Other professional: Same as in network Preventive diagnostic services Covered in full No cost share Seasonal and travel immunizations provided by a pharmacy or other mass immunizer No cost share Professional Visits and Services (including virtual care) You may have additional costs for other services like x-rays, lab, and facility charges if incurred.
-Professional office visit.
-Covered services include professional office and home visits.
-Deductible, then 20% coinsurance M.D., D.O., and D.P.M.: Deductible, then 50% coinsurance Coverage for office visits throughout this plan includes real-time visits using online and telephonic methods with your doctor or other provider (telemedicine) when appropriate.
-Other professional: Same as in network Inpatient and other outpatient professional visits Deductible, then 20% coinsurance M.D., D.O., D.P.M., Hospital care and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Psychological and Neuropsychological Testing Deductible, then 20% coinsurance M.D., D.O., D.P.M. and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Rehabilitation Therapy and Chronic Pain Outpatient professional services (including virtual care) Deductible, then 20% coinsurance M.D., D.O. and D.P.M.: Deductible, then 50% coinsurance Other professional: Same as in network
+Preventive Care Preventive exams, screenings and immunizations (including seasonal immunizations in a provider's office) are limited in how often you can get them based on your age and gender Covered in full MD, DO and DPM: Deductible, then 50% coinsurance Other professional: Same as in network Preventive diagnostic services Covered in full No cost share Seasonal and travel immunizations provided by a pharmacy or other mass immunizer No c ost share Professional Visits and Services (including virtual care) You may have additional costs for other services like x-rays, lab, and facility charges if incurred. • Professional office visit.
+Covered services Doductible than 200/ MD DO and DRM: Doductible include professional office and home visits.
+Coverage for office visits throughout this plan includes real-time visits using online and telephonic methods with your doctor or other provider (telemedicine) when appropriate.
+Deductible, then 20% coinsurance MD, DO and DPM: Deductible, then 50% coinsurance Other professional: Same as in network Inpatient and other outpatient professional visits Deductible, then 20% coinsurance MD, DO and DPM, Hospital care and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Psychological and Neuropsychological Testing Deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Rehabilitation Therapy and Chronic Pain Outpatient professional services (including virtual care) Deductible, then 20% coinsurance MD, DO and DPM: Deductible, then 50% coinsurance Other professional: Same as in network